Updated: February 8, 2017

 I recommend using the host site Bluehost.

-Well, first they have great prices (get the best prices they have to offer now by using my link).
-But, they also have OUTSTANDING customer service.
+Reason #2 – They have OUTSTANDING customer service.
 I don’t know about you, but that is important to me!
 Nothing can ruin your experience more than being with a company with horrible customer service, leaving you all on your own to figure out all this blogging stuff.
+Every single time I have talked to them, they are quick, efficient, and super knowledgeable.
+They are not condescending at all and have a way of explaining things well (especially to non-techy’s like myself).

-Not only that, but if you do decide blogging isn’t for you, or you are not satisfied with their service, they will issue a full refund for any months you have left on your account.
+Not only that, but if you do decide blogging isn’t for you, or you are not satisfied with their service for any reason at all, they will issue a full refund for any months you have left on your account.
 I’ve fallen into the trap with other companies that do not honor that and I wanted to switch because their hosting service and customer service stunk and my website was always down.
-Blue Host’s customer service is superb and they have a live chat as well as phone option, making it even more convenient.
+Bluehost’s customer service is superb and they have a live chat as well as phone option, making it even more convenient, not to mention their customer service team is 100% based in the US.

 Purchasing a Domain Name